betfair-datascientists/betfair-datascientists.github.io/src/docs/reviews/betAngelRatings.md

-# Bet Angel - ratings automation
+# Bet Angel - Ratings Automation

 ---
-### Automating a ratings based strategy using Bet Angel
+### Automating a ratings based strategy using Bet Angel Pro

-We all love getting some good racing tips, but who has time to sit and place bets all day?
-Wouldn't it be easier if you could take those tips and get a program to automatically place the bets on your behalf?
+Ratings are the basis for a lot of betting strategies, but they can be paricularly painful and time-consuming to implement manually.
+This makes them ideal for automation, where you use a program to place bets on your behalf while you get on with other things.

-This is what we're going to explore here - we'll be using Bet Angel Pro to place bets automatically based on a set of tips.
-This is my first time using Bet Angel for this approach, and am very open to any thoughts about more effecitve ways of implementing this sort of strategy.
+Bet Angel Pro has a spreadsheet functionality that lets you place bets using your own variables and information from the live market, which is what I've used here to automate these ratings.
+There are so many different ways to use this part of Bet Angel and I'm very open to any thoughts about more effecitve ways of implementing this sort of strategy.
 You're welcome to reach out to me on bdp@betfair.com.au with your feedback and opinions.

 ---
 ### The plan

-Let's say you have a set of tips that you want to bet on each day, but don't want to have to go to the hassle of manually placing those bets.
-Bet Angel Pro's 'Guardian' funcationality has the capacity to let you create rules that can then be applied to specific selections.
+I'm using the [Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/) put together by some of my Data Scientist colleagues.
+This model creates ratings for Victorian greyhound races daily and is freely available on the Hub.
+It's pretty good at predicting winners, so I'm going to place back bets on the dogs with shorter ratings where the market price is better than the model's rating.
+Bet Angel Pro's 'Guardian' feature has the capacity to let you create spreadsheets with pretty complicated rules that can be applied to multiple markets, which is what I've used for the automation here.

 Here I'll step through how I went about getting Bet Angel Pro to place bets using the ratings from [Betfair's DataScientists' Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/).
 Once it's set up the goal is to be able to upload a new set of ratings, choose your races, set the program running and be able to walk away.